Making a DifferencePrint Page

 Dreams for Kids: Dreams for Kids empowers at-risk youth and children with disabilities through leadership and community activities.
 Chapman attorneys not only provide general corporate pro bono services for Dreams for Kids, but also donate time as volunteers for many of their most successful programs.

 Chapman is committed to environmental sustainability and champions everyday environmental efforts, including lighting and energy conservation, recycling, low-emitting materials, water use reduction, and green purchasing.
 Our accomplishments include:

-Law Office Climate Challenge: Chapman was recognized in 2010 as a partner in the ABA-EPA Law Office Climate Challenge Waste Wise Program after adopting best practices in office paper management which includes recycling all discarded paper, promoting double-sided printing and successfully transitioning all office paper to 30 percent post-consumer waste recycled paper.
+Law Office Climate Challenge.
+Chapman was recognized from 2010 through 2016 as a partner in the ABA-EPA Law Office Climate Challenge Waste Wise Program after adopting best practices in office paper management, which includes recycling all discarded paper, promoting double-sided printing and successfully transitioning all office paper to 30 percent postconsumer waste recycled paper.

-Green Office Challenge: Chapman participates in the Chicago Green Office Challenge, a city-wide competition that engages businesses to reduce their environmental impact and ranks them according to Energy Star and LEED criteria.
-The Challenge is a collaboration between the City of Chicago and ICLEI – Local Governments for Sustainability.
+Green Office Challenge.
+Chapman has participated in the Chicago Green Office Challenge, a citywide competition that engages businesses to reduce their environmental impact and ranks them according to Energy Star and LEED criteria.
+The Challenge is a collaboration between the City of Chicago and ICLEI — Local Governments for Sustainability.
 In 2012, we became one of only four law firms in the city to achieve Tier 1 status, the highest ranking.